emertechie/express-local-auth/README.md

 ### Render change password view

-Implement this as normal to render a view which posts `oldPassword`, `newPassword` and `confirmNewPassword` to the next route handler:
+Implement this as normal to render a view which posts `oldPassword`, `newPassword` and `confirmNewPassword` to the next route.

 ```js
 app.get('/changepassword', function(req, res) {